theAvocadorable/stockWebScripts/PleaseREADME.md

 PHASE 2: The tests
 - Now we run the simulations.
 Just checking how much is gained or lost/ Tweak the varibles near the top.
 - I have uploaded setting I like to use for RDF on JSE.
 Also, note each prices (Taken from above code) uses 30 second intervals

+Phase 3: The Neural NET
+- Just two models used, Support Vector and Linear Regression.
+I had fun with them.